Review of Family Party Game Beat That!

 How to play the Beat That!
 Game?

-Beat That! is for 2 to 8 players who use the different coloured betting tokens to bet on how confident you are that you can successfully complete the challenges.
-Each coloured token has a different point value ranging rom one point for the blue token to five points for the yellow token.
+Beat That! is for 2 to 8 players who use the different coloured betting tokens to bet on how confident you are that you can complete the challenges.
+Each coloured token has a different point value ranging from one point for the blue token to five points for the yellow token.

 The challenge cards are divided into Solo Challenges where players attempt them on their own, Battle Royale where all players play against each other, Buddy Up where you work with a partner and Duel where you go head to head with another player.